jogendra/jogendra.github.io/_posts/2020-06-10-i-do-dotfiles.md

 My [`iTerm2/`](https://github.com/jogendra/dotfiles/tree/master/iTerm2) contains [`Default.json`](https://github.com/jogendra/dotfiles/blob/master/iTerm2/Default.json) which is configurations for _iTerm2's_ `Default` profile that includes _color schemes_, _Normal Font_ (I use _JetBrainsMono_), _Non Ascii Font_ (I use _MesloLGSNer_) and lot more.
 A profile can be imported or can be saved as JSON from **_iTerm2 > Preferences > Selecting Profile name > Clicking Other Actions_**.

+#### Installation Script

+To configure another system of your with your remote dotfiles, you need an _installation script_ that does all the installations and syncing process for you.

+Make sure to check out other people’s scripts for more ideas and inspiration.
+You can refer to these [general-purpose dotfiles utilities](https://dotfiles.github.io/utilities/) that will help you with managing, syncing, and/or installing your dotfiles.
+Be careful about your installations script, there may already be configurations file like `.zshrc`, `.gitconfig` etc. and you may not want to lose/replace.

+My dotfiles follow topological structure.
+Any file ending in `*.symlink` gets symlinked into `$HOME`.
+These get _symlinked_ on running `installers/bootstrap`.
+Any file named `install.sh` is executed on running `installers/install`.
+To avoid being loaded automatically, its extension is `.sh`, not `.zsh`. [`dot`](https://github.com/jogendra/dotfiles/blob/master/installers/dot) is a simple script that installs some dependencies, sets macOS defaults, sets Xcode defaults and so on.
+Tweak this script, and occasionally run dot from time to time to keep the environment fresh and up-to-date.

+I will soon be adding **vscode** and **vim** configurations.

 ### Some Interesting/Helpful Reads

 - [Configuring your login sessions with dotfiles](http://mywiki.wooledge.org/DotFiles)